syscoin/syscoin-api/server/nodejs/README.md

    1. Create an offer with 100 qty and a price of 1 SYS using `TEST_ALIAS` and set `TEST_OFFER_GUID` to the guid of the new offer.
    1. Create a certificate using `TEST_ALIAS`, and set `TEST_CERT_GUID` to the guid of the new cert.
    1. Create a new message from `TEST_ALIAS` to `TEST_ALIAS`, and set `TEST_MESSAGE_GUID` to the guid of the new message.
+   1. Create a new escrow using `TEST_ALIAS` as buyer and arbiter, purchasing `TEST_OFFER_GUID`, and set `TEST_ESCROW_GUID` to the guid of the new escrow.
 1. Run the test suite using the commend below, ensuring both Syscoin API Server and the Syscoin Core RPC Server are running.

+   **Note**: Depending on network variables some tests may fail due to lack of confirmation on transactions/operations earlier in
+     the test suite.
+These are typically `offerAccept` and `offerAcceptFeedback` tests; these are technically false positive failures.
    ```
    npm run test
    ```

 ## Configuring for Production Use
-Before deploying syscoin-api for production use you will need to modify the `swaggerSpec.host` value located in `../../swagger-ui/dist/swagger-spec.js` from
+Before deploying syscoin-api for production use you will need to modify the following files:

+1. `host` value in `/api/swagger.yaml`
+1. `swaggerSpec.host` value located in `../../swagger-ui/dist/swagger-spec.js`

-`localhost:8001` to `SERVERIP:8001`.
+In both these files modify the `host` value from `localhost:8001` to `SERVERIP:8001`.
 Replacing SERVERIP with your server's production IP or domain.
 You can also optionally change the port.
 It is highly recommended that you allow only HTTPS access in production and secure connections with a valid SSL certificate.

-### Credits
-This project leverages the mega-awesome [swagger-tools](https://github.com/apigee-127/swagger-tools) middleware which does most all the work.